rwischinski/Python-PID-Controller/README.md

 Python PID Algorithm for Raspberry PI

 ***************************************************************
-* This is a Python port (runs on Raspberry PI) of:
+* This is a Python port of:
 *
 * Arduino PID Library - Version 1.2.1
 * by Brett Beauregard <br3ttb@gmail.com> brettbeauregard.com